Alimo-ras/Alimo-ras/README.md

-- 👋 Hi, I’m @Alimo-ras,Its about 2 years (Not Continuously) that i started to learn code as a passion in my spare time,
+- 👋 Hi, I’m @Alimo-ras,Its about 2 years (Not Continuously) that i started to learn coding as a passion in my spare time,
 - 👀 I’m interested in Django, Vue, Quasar
 - 🌱 I’m currently learning Django, Vue, Quasar
 - 💞️ I’m looking to collaborate on projects that use Django, Vue, Quasar